Erin Shields - soprano, piano

 "The ringing soprano of leading lady Erin Shields is a sound as close to perfection as exists on earth — exquisite, yet unpretentious, full of humanity and humor and joy and sorrow."

 ~Carolyn Hidy, Clark Fork Valley Press

-A graduate of the Indiana University School of Music, Erin also studied voice in Vienna, Austria.
-Erin embarked on her professional career as a singer at age 17 when she sang the National Anthem for Michael Jordan & The Chicago Bulls.
+A graduate of the prestigious Indiana University School of Music, Erin also studied voice in Vienna, Austria.
+Erin embarked on her professional career as a singer at age 17 when she sang the National Anthem for The Chicago Bulls.
 Since then, her vocal versatility has allowed her to perform a number of different genres all over the country.
-To date, Erin has performed over 1,000 times since moving to New York in 2000, most of which have been with Empire Trio, Uptown Girls, and with her husband, pianist David Shenton.

 Erin placed as one of the top five grand finalists in the American Traditions Competition in Savannah, Georgia.
 She has performed for many charitable organizations, including the Global AIDS Alliance at Joe's Pub, NYC along with the Brick Church School’s African Dream Academy benefit hosted by news icon Katie Couric.

 She has sung numerous times with the New York Philharmonic Orchestra including Beethoven’s Ninth Symphony, Verdi’s Requiem and Mendelssohn’s Midsummer Night's Dream starring Marcia Gay Harden and Campbell Scott and worked with such renowned conductors as Neeme Järvi, Sir John Elliott Gardner, Sir Neville Marriner and Leon Botstein.
 Erin's CD, I'd Rather Be Lonely, features songs from the Great American Songbook and some of the best jazz musicians NYC has to offer.

 David Shenton - Piano, violin, arrangements, back-up vocals